JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/howto.md

 ** WORK IN PROGRESS **

-Lua windows plus C/non-C modules standalone help
+Installing Lua 5.3.3 and C modules from sources on Windows
 -------------------------------
+July 26, 2016

 For this manual everything will be in c:\work folder, create it.